 Should I deadhead my penstemon?

-Penstemons benefit from being deadheaded, which helps promote new flower growth, and keeps your penstemon flowering for longer.
-Simply remove whole flower spikes as the blooms fade, and new ones will grow from the base.
+Penstemons benefit from being deadheaded, which helps promote new flower growth and keeps the plant flowering for longer.
+Simply remove whole flower spikes as the blooms fade and new ones will grow from the base.

 Can I grow penstemon in a pot?

 Penstemons have quite deep roots, so need to be grown in a large pot, ideally with a height and width of 45cm.
-Choose a peat-free, soil-based compost such as John Innes Number 3, and keep the pot well watered but allow the water to drain.
-In summer, feed weekly with a liquid plant food, to boost flower production.
+Choose a peat-free, soil-based compost such as John Innes No.3 and keep the pot well watered, but allow the water to drain.
+In summer, feed weekly with a liquid plant food to boost flower production.

 Advertisement